22 Feb Tips to Improve Your Website Performance

 At Star Knowledge, there are three things we consider very seriously: website security, accessibility, and website load times/performance.
 We use some of the tools for performance testing which include GTmetrix, Pingdom, and Google’s PageSpeed Insights.

-We pay more attention to below things
+We pay more attention to the below things

 - How long media assets take to load?
-This may indicate images in the content that are the too large or too-high resolution.
+This may indicate images in the content that are too large or too-high resolution.

-- Any scripts slowing down the site?
+- Are any scripts slowing down the site?